Introduction to Requirements Specification

-Requirements documents for simulators often contains very loose definitions for supported phrases.
+Requirements documents for simulators often contain very loose definitions for supported phrases.
 For example, the system shall support all appropriate phrases defined in document XXX and locally supported terminology.
 Command & Control applications do not typically have the same problem, but often the complete definition of the required phrases is difficult to compile and results in an incomplete specification.
 These types of definition raise the following issues

 Locally supported terminology is an unconstrained requirement.
 Reference to a document will often result in disparities due to the interpretation of the document.
 No vendor can truthfully report compliant and furthermore, no vendor can develop estimates for the level of effort to support these requirements.
 This will result in apples and oranges pricing comparisons.

-For command and control systems, difficulties are also present.
+For command and control systems, requirements difficulties are also present.
 We might think we have covered every possible phrase until the system encounters a human.
 In an application that is simply designed to turn on and off the television we develop the following list of supported phrases:

 Turn on|off the television